 Calming your mind not only makes you feel better but also helps you to think clearly especially in stressful situations.
-On the other hand relaxing the body helps to release the tension in the muscle.
+On the other hand, relaxing the body helps to release tension in the muscle.

 The following are ways to relax your body and soul:

 Progressive muscle relaxation is a simple psychological method that has been known to assist people to relax their mind and bodies within a very short period of time.

 The technique focuses on tensing and relaxing each muscle group.
 It is among the methods used to help people suffering from conditions such as anxiety disorders and depression.